MicrosoftDocs/VBA-Docs/api/Access.ListBox.HelpContextId.md

 You can create a custom Help file to document forms, reports, or applications that you create with Microsoft Access.

-When you press the F1 key in Form view, Microsoft Access calls the Microsoft Help Workshop or Microsoft HTML Help Workshop application, loads the custom Help file specified by the **HelpFile** property setting for the form or report, and displays the Help topic specified by the **HelpContextID** property setting.
+When you press the F1 key in Form view, Access calls the Microsoft Help Workshop or Microsoft HTML Help Workshop application, loads the custom Help file specified by the **HelpFile** property setting for the form or report, and displays the Help topic specified by the **HelpContextID** property setting.

 If a control's **HelpContextID** property setting is 0 (the default), Access uses the form's **HelpContextID** and **HelpFile** properties to identify the Help topic to display.
 If you press F1 in a view other than Form view, or if the **HelpContextID** property setting for both the form and the control is 0, an Access Help topic is displayed.